Gen AI

 While supervised fine-tuning can significantly improve the performance of an LLM on a specific task, it’s important to note that fine-tuning can also lead to overfitting—models that are too closely tailored to the specific training data, making them less effective in handling variations or unseen data.
 This can result in reduced generalization performance and make the model less adaptable to new situations.

-Additionally, supervised fine-tuning can introduce bias into the model.
-If a training data contains biases, such as gender or racial biases, the fine-tuned model can perpetuate or even amplify these biases, leading to unfair or inaccurate predictions.
+Supervised fine-tuning can increase the risk of introducing or increasing bias within the model.
+If training data contains biases, such as gender or racial biases, the fine-tuned model can perpetuate or even amplify these biases, leading to unfair or inaccurate predictions.
 Mitigating these biases requires careful data curation and analysis.

 Author